Suzuki reaction: Reaction mechanism

 The Suzuki coupling takes place in the presence of a base and for a long time the role of the base was not fully understood.
-The base was first believed to form a trialkyl borate (R3B-OR), in the case of a reaction of an trialkylborane (BR3) and alkoxide (−OR); this species could be considered as being more nucleophilic and then more reactive towards the palladium complex present in the transmetalation step.
+The base was first believed to form a trialkyl borate (R3B-OR), in the case of a reaction of a trialkylborane (BR3) and alkoxide (−OR); this species could be considered as being more nucleophilic and then more reactive towards the palladium complex present in the transmetalation step.
 Duc and coworkers investigated the role of the base in the reaction mechanism for the Suzuki coupling and they found that the base has three roles: Formation of the palladium complex [ArPd(OR)L2], formation of the trialkyl borate and the acceleration of the reductive elimination step by reaction of the alkoxide with the palladium complex.

 Oxidative addition

 In most cases the oxidative addition is the rate determining step of the catalytic cycle.
 During this step, the palladium catalyst is oxidized from palladium(0) to palladium(II).
 The catalytically active palladium species A is coupled with the aryl halide substrate 1 to yield an organopalladium complex B. As seen in the diagram below, the oxidative addition step breaks the carbon-halogen bond where the palladium is now bound to both the halogen (X) as well as the R1 group.

 Oxidative addition proceeds with retention of stereochemistry with vinyl halides, while giving inversion of stereochemistry with allylic and benzylic halides.
 The oxidative addition initially forms the cis–palladium complex, which rapidly isomerizes to the trans-complex.

-The Suzuki Coupling occurs with retention of configuration on the double bonds for both the organoboron reagent or the halide.
+The Suzuki coupling occurs with retention of configuration on the double bonds for both the organoboron reagent or the halide.
 However, the configuration of that double bond, cis or trans is determined by the cis-to-trans isomerization of the palladium complex in the oxidative addition step where the trans palladium complex is the predominant form.
 When the organoboron is attached to a double bond and it is coupled to an alkenyl halide the product is a diene as shown below.